Non-J/classnotes/kvis/maths/Linear Algebra References.md

 >
 > If the size of a set of vectors is larger than dimension size, then it is linearly dependent; if it is smaller, then it doesn’t span the full vector space.
 >
-> If a set of vectors where its size is equal to the dimension size, then it is a basis exactly when it is linearly independent or it span the full vector space.
+> If the size of a set of vectors size is equal to the dimension size, then it is a basis exactly when it is linearly independent or it span the full vector space.
 >
 > If $W$ is a subspace of vector space $V$, then $W=V$ exactly when $\dim(W)=\dim(V)$.
 >